iml130/sola/docs/introduction.md

 The MINHCAST algorithm to broadcast a message to all nodes in a MINHTON network is included in natter. natter is a SOLA component for Publish-Subscribe.
 - **SolaNet** is a basic asynchronous UDP networking and utility library.
-- **[Optimaflow](applications/optimaflow/getting_started.md)** is an application in the domain of intralogistics that uses SOLA to schedule transport tasks to autonomous mobile robots in a decentralized manner.
+- **[OptiMaFlow](applications/optimaflow/getting_started.md)** is an application in the domain of intralogistics that uses SOLA to schedule transport tasks to autonomous mobile robots.
 - **[DAISI](daisi/introduction.md)** provides the integration of the aforementioned components into the network simulator ns-3, a discrete-event network simulator for Internet systems.
 We are using ns-3 as the development and simulation environment for SOLA and its components.